-NOTE: QR code backups can not be used to restore keys outside of Casa App.
-QR code backups can only be used to transfer key data across your devices where you are logged in to your Casa App.
+NOTE: QR code backups cannot be used to restore keys outside of the Casa app.
+QR code backups can only be used to transfer key data between your devices where you are logged in to your Casa app.

-For information on how to export the Single Key seed phrase for Sovereign Recovery, see Recovering Single Key Funds Outside of Casa.
+For information on how to export the Pay key seed phrase for Sovereign Recovery, see Recovering Pay funds outside of Casa.

-The Mobile Key (part of multisig setups only) and the Single Key in Casa App (available at all plan levels) are backed up encrypted to your phone's cloud service.
+The mobile key (part of multisig vault setups only) and the Pay key in the Casa app (available at all plan levels) are encrypted and backed up to your phone's cloud service.

 By having these keys backed up in your phone's integrated cloud service, you can easily restore those keys on a new phone, should you lose access to your current phone, or if you were simply making a transition to new phone you've just purchased.

 If my key is backed up to my phone's cloud service, why would I need to use this QR code backup?

 Normally, you would not need to use QR code backups, and backing up your QR code is considered optional.

 The QR code backup is intended to be used in the following scenarios: